aliudurim/library-android-pinpad/README.md

-# library-android-pinpad
+# Android Pinpad
-A PinPad for android apps
+This is an Android library for a pin pad view.